danielathome19/AP-Computer-Science/Notes/Unit_09.md

 ### Encapsulation
 The idea of **Encapsulation** is one of the most fundamental concepts in Object-Oriented Programming.
 It is a technique for ensuring that the internal workings of a class are hidden from other classes and external users of an object.
 In other words, it is the process of enclosing all of the data and behavior of an object within a single, self-contained unit.

 In Java (and most C-based programming languages like C++), encapsulation is implemented through the use of access modifiers, such as `private`, `protected`, and `public`.
 These modifiers determine the visibility and accessibility of the members of a class, such as its fields and methods.
 For example, a **private field** can only be accessed by the methods of the same class, while a **public field** can be accessed by any other class.
-This allows the developer to control how the internal data of an object is accessed and modified, and ensures that the object's internal state remains consistent and correct.
+This allows the developer to control how the internal data of an object is accessed and modified and ensures that the object's internal state remains consistent and correct.

 Encapsulation has several benefits.
 It promotes modularity and code reusability, as it allows developers to create self-contained objects that can be easily reused in other parts of the program.
-It also increases code maintainability, as it allowowing us to make changes to the internal workings of an object without affecting other parts of the program.
+It also increases code maintainability, as it allows us to make changes to the internal workings of an object without affecting other parts of the program.
 Finally, it enhances security, as it prevents external code from directly accessing or modifying the internal data of an object, which can help protect against malicious attacks.